UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 You now have a fresh local copy of the repository you initialized on GitHub that already contains placeholder `README.md` and `LICENSE` files.
 We will keep reshaping this repository and pushing updates throughout the tutorial.
 Because you cloned it, the folder is already under Git version control—`ls -a` will show the hidden `.git/` directory that tracks every commit.

 ## 2. Verify Git tracking (or initialize it)
 Because you cloned from GitHub, the repository already contains the hidden `.git/` directory.
 Confirm that Git is active by running `git status` inside the project root; you should see a clean working tree with the files that GitHub created online.
 If you skipped the cloning step and created the folder locally, run `git init` now to start tracking changes before proceeding.
+Notice that Git does not list build artifacts like `__pycache__`, `.ipynb_checkpoints`, or your virtual environment: GitHub’s Python `.gitignore` template filters those files.
+If you forgot to add it when creating the repository, download the official template from https://github.com/github/gitignore/blob/main/Python.gitignore and save it as `.gitignore` in the repository root before continuing.

 ## 3. Create an initial README
 `README.md` is the landing page for anyone visiting your repository.
 Markdown is the lightweight markup language that powers GitHub READMEs and lets you add headings, lists, links, and inline code.
 If you have not used Markdown before, skim the [Markdown Guide cheat sheet](https://www.markdownguide.org/cheat-sheet/) or prompt your preferred LLM for a short tutorial so you know which formatting options are available.
 Your README should answer three questions: